LIT-Protocol/lit-js-sdk/README.md

 ]
 ```

-## Error Handling
+## SDK Error Handling

 Errors are thrown as exceptions when something has gone wrong.
 Errors are objects with a message, name, and code.
 Possible codes are documented below.

 ### Not Authorized

-* Code: not_authorized
+- Code: not_authorized
-* Reason: Thrown when the user does not have access to decrypt or is unauthorized to receive a JWT for an item.
+- Reason: Thrown when the user does not have access to decrypt or is unauthorized to receive a JWT for an item.

+## Wallet Error Handling

+Metamask and other wallets throw errors themselves.
+For example, if you attempt to use a chain on Lit that is different from the one selected in metamask, the Lit Js SDK will attempt to use the `wallet_switchEthereumChain` and `wallet_addEthereumChain` functions to switch the user's network.

+### Brave

+Brave does not support the `wallet_switchEthereumChain` function described above, and will throw an error with `error.code` -32601.
+You should handle this and tell the user in your UI to switch their chain on their wallet to the one they selected in your UI.

 ## API

 You can find API documentation at https://lit-protocol.github.io/lit-js-sdk/api_docs_html/index.html

 ## Tests

 Currently we have manual tests that you can run in the browser in manual_tests.html.
 To run these, set up a HTTP server in the build folder.
 We use python for this with the built in SimpleHTTPServer module by running "python2 -m SimpleHTTPServer" and then going to "http://localhost:8000/manual_tests.html" in a browser.

 There is also an attempt at automated tests in the tests folder but running it with nodejs does not work because this project is bundled.
 An attempt at bundling the tests as well is in esbuild-tests.js which should work someday, but the project depends on fetch and I gave up when trying to inject fetch into esbuild.

 ## Questions or Support